frederic-mahe/Hardware-Target-Game-Database/README.md

-The EverDrive Packs Lists Project is an archival research initiative with the goal of allowing users to build real-hardware optimized ROM packs based on suggested file/folder layouts compiled by SmokeMonster.
+The EverDrive Packs Lists Project is an archival research initiative with the goal of allowing users to build real-hardware optimized ROM packs based on suggested file/folder layouts.

 Because most flash-carts require specific ROMs and fixes, it is a monumental task to compile 100% complete/working setups, and is often beyond the capabilities of any one person.
-Thousands of hours have been invested in the *SmokeMonster DataBases* (or SMDBs) of this project with the goal of 100% complete, 100% working real-hardware compatible arrangements of the highest quality ROM dumps.
+Thousands of hours have been invested in the *SourceMaterial DataBases* (or SMDBs) of this project with the goal of 100% complete, 100% working real-hardware compatible arrangements of the highest quality ROM dumps.
 File hierarchies are shared via SMDB text files which contain all of the